sixuli97/Optimal-Spherical-Convexified-Reeds-Shepp-Paths/README.md

 > Li, S., Kumar, D. P., Darbha, S., & Zhou, Y. (2025). [*Time-Optimal Convexified Reeds-Shepp Paths on a Sphere*](https://arxiv.org/abs/2504.00966). arXiv preprint arXiv:2504.00966.

 For details on generating candidate paths, please refer to the supplementary note:
 >Li, S., Kumar, D. P., Darbha, S., & Zhou, Y. (2025).
-Closed-form Generation of Paths for Motion Planning of a Convexified Reeds–Shepp Vehicle on a Sphere.
+Closed-form Generation of Paths for Motion Planning of a Convexified Reeds-Shepp Vehicle on a Sphere.
+Available at SSRN 5227769.

 The note is also attached here: **[Note](Convexified_Reeds_Shepp_on_Sphere_Path_Generation.pdf)**